 9.1 Consists of the Chairman and the Vice Chairmen, as well as the Technical Committee Chairman in a consultative role, and meets whenever any of its members requests to do so.

 10. MANAGEMENT COMMITTEE

-10.1 The Management Committee comprises the Chairman, the Vice Chairmen, the Technical Committee Chairman in a consultative role, and the Secretary General with authority to the voting members to appoint additional non-voting advisor(s)/consultant(s) in an honorary capacity or otherwise.
+10.1 The Management Committee comprises the Chairman, the Vice Chairman, the Technical Committee Chairmen in a consultative role, and the Secretary General with authority to the voting members to appoint additional non-voting advisor(s)/consultant(s) in an honorary capacity or otherwise.

 10.2 The purpose of the Management Committee is to organise the business of INTERCARGO, to act in accordance with the requirements of this Constitution and the Objectives of INTERCARGO and to serve the interests of its Members.

 10.3 The Management Committee implements the “Work Programme” of the Association and in doing so in-between the Executive Committee meetings, it may seek at its discretion the advice of the Executive and/or the Technical Committee by correspondence.

 10.4 The Management Committee has discretion to recommend the composition of any Committee for the attainment of any specific task.

 The Executive Committee is formed to assist the Management Committee and consider matters related to INTERCARGO.
 In general it discusses the activities of INTERCARGO and considers the future actions and objectives.